F.A.Q.

 Weakened Immune System: The lack of essential nutrients in kibble can weaken your dog’s immune system, making them more susceptible to infections and other illnesses.

 Unfortunately, many of us in America remain unaware of these dangers.
-By switching to a whole food, natural diet—closer to what dogs would eat in the wild—we can greatly improve our dogs’ health, energy levels, and overall well-being, giving them the longer, healthier lives they deserve.
+By switching to a whole food, natural diet -- what our carnivore companions should actually eat -- we can greatly improve our dogs’ health, energy levels, and overall well-being, giving them the longer, healthier lives they deserve.

 While the upfront cost of whole foods can be higher than kibble, investing in your dog’s health now can save you from costly vet bills down the road.
 Many Paw Parents find that the health benefits—such as improved energy, fewer allergies, and a longer lifespan—far outweigh the cost difference.
 Additionally, Nikki can help you find budget- friendly options for feeding your dog a whole food diet without sacrificing quality.

-8. My vet says kibble is best, why should I go kibbleless?
+7. My vet says kibble is best, why should I go Kibbleless?

 Many veterinarians recommend kibble because it’s convenient and often promoted by large pet food companies.
 However, it’s important to remember that kibble is a highly processed food that is not biologically appropriate for dogs.
 The Go Kibbleless movement is about returning to a more natural, whole food diet that aligns with what dogs are meant to eat.
 While vets are essential partners in your dog’s health, it’s important to do your own research and consider what’s truly best for your dog’s long- term well-being.